alexa-samples/alexa-smarthome/README.md

-# alexa-smarthome-api
+# Welcome to the Alexa Smart Home GitHub

-This repository will house sample code and documentation for the current, publicly available Alexa Smart Home Skill API.
+This repository will house sample code and resources for Alexa Smart Home developers.
+For general information and other references, please visit https://developer.amazon.com/alexa/smart-home.